aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

     - Once done, run `autorun.sh` from `/media/student/VBOXADDITIONS_4.3.36_105129` (or similar), and follow the prompts.
 Alternatively, if that does not work, try running `sudo bash VBoxLinuxAdditions.run` from that same directory.
 - Reboot!

+# A Tale of Two GUIs

+For students in CS 2150 for the fall 2018 semester, there are two possible GUIs that they may want to use.
+KDE is more similar to Windows, which is what everybody is familiar with.
+Gnome is similar to the NoMachine connection that they also will have access to.
+Thus, *both* GUIs were installed (yes, this greatly increased the hard disk size).
+The installation of KDE was via `sudo apt-get install kubuntu-desktop`.

 # Development installation

-The "Program and Data Representation configuration" section is for the [Program and Data Representation](http://markfloryan.github.io/pdr) course, and it includes all of the compilers and editors needed.
+The "Program and Data Representation configuration" section is for the [Program and Data Representation](http://uva-cs.github.io/pdr) course, and it includes all of the compilers and editors needed.
 The "Python/Django" section installs the files needed to run Python 3 and the Django framework.
 The "Ruby on Rails configuration" section is for developing Ruby on Rails software.

 **Program and Data Representation configuration**

-- Installed the other packages: `sudo apt-get install clang emacs24 vim nasm astyle tofrodos source-highlight gdb lldb doxygen doxygen-doc graphviz ddd git g++ python-gpgme gobjc gnustep gnustep-make gnustep-common libgnustep-base-dev evince g++-multilib libc6-dev-i386 libc6-dev:i386 flex`
+- Installed the other packages: `sudo apt-get install clang emacs25 vim nasm astyle tofrodos source-highlight gdb lldb doxygen doxygen-doc graphviz ddd git g++ gobjc gnustep gnustep-make gnustep-common libgnustep-base-dev evince g++-multilib libc6-dev-i386 libc6-dev:i386 flex`
     - Note that there are two other `apt-get install` lines to be run, below
-    - The python-gpgme package is a supporting package for Dropbox, in case students want to install that
 	- The last 5 packages are for Objective C, based on the instructions [here](http://www.fatvat.co.uk/2010/04/getting-started-with-objective-c-on.html) (it may be that only a subset of those packages are actually necessary)
 - Ran the following two commands to change the default C/C++ compiler to clang:
 ```